mrcfal/NBA-Test/README.md

 - [RapidAPI](https://rapidapi.com/theapiguy/api/free-nba/endpoints) - used to fetch the list of teams `/teams` and the list of all players `/players`;
 - [NBA website](https://www.nba.com/.element/img/1.0/teamsites/logos/teamlogos_500x500/atl.png) - used to fetch the teams' logos.

 ###### 1. RapidAPI does not provide a web service that returns the players given a specific team.
-You can read below how it effected the app architecture.
+You can read below how it affected the app architecture.
 ###### 2. `/players` implements pagination.

 ## Architecture